 - Mania—frenzied or abnormally excited mood.

-Along with psychological side effects, abuse of Adderall produces physical side effects.
-Sweating and dilated pupils are among the immediate signs of Adderall abuse.
+Along with psychological side effects, abuse of these produces physical side effects.
+Sweating and dilated pupils are among the immediate signs of abuse.

-Furthermore, the physiological effects of abusing Adderall also include
+Furthermore, the physiological effects of abusing it also include

 - Insomnia and other sleep difficulties